An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Preliminaries

+The self-attentive mechanism~\cite{Vaswani2017} allows node interactions through a synthesized attention matrix, without predefining graph structures, acting as a generalized message passing scheme.
+In time-series modeling, it facilitates the capture of long-term dependencies in emerging techniques.
+For instance, FedFormer~\cite{zhou2022fedformer} employs a filter-enhanced attentive module to eliminate data noise; Informer~\cite{zhou2021informer} uses ProbSparse self-attention to remove redundant queries; Pyraformer~\cite{liu2021pyraformer} adopts pyramidal attention to capture multi-scale dependencies; LogTrans~\cite{li2019enhancing} combines convolution and self-attention to emphasize locality.
+Meanwhile, task-specific solutions have been developed for challenges such as multi-step forecasting~\cite{wu2020adversarial} and processing long history sequences~\cite{nie2022time}.

-Self-attentive models have shown promise in many disciplines that feature sequential modeling.
-However, current implementations are based on step-wise correlations that are insufficient for providing informative interpretations or effective discrimination for ECP monitoring.
-In this study, we propose a self-attentive approach that captures both variate-wise and step-wise correlations, thus addressing the aforementioned issues and highlighting the role of self-attentive mechanisms in constructing trustworthy ECP monitors.
+Despite the success of self-attentive architectures in fundamental fields, the prevalent reliance on step-wise correlations, which often contain noise and lack standalone physical meaning, impedes accuracy and interpretability in ECP monitoring.
+Our study proposes a pioneering self-attentive architecture that captures both variate-wise and step-wise correlations, addressing this issue and highlighting the viability of self-attentive mechanisms in constructing trustworthy ECP monitors.